ralarcon/iothub-bc-dr/README.md

 ## TESTS
 1. Fail Over with only one PE attached to WE region
-    a) Fail over the IoT Hub and Check that the clients can continue sending data after a period of transient failure
+    a) Fail over the IoT Hub and Check that the clients can continue sending data after a period of transient failure. **WARN** It works, the only thing is that the IotDeviceSimulator, which is sending data and suscribed to the EventHubsCompatible endpoint is not able to resolve the new connection string.... under investigation.
 3. Fail Over with with a WE Network failure
      - This requires to set the Private DNS records of NE attached to the VNET of the VM.